 A student registers (and pays for) internship credits just as they would any academic courses that provide credit.
 It is the student’s responsibility to initiate this process through their academic department or through the Career Center.
 To initiate this process, we encourage students to contact the Career Center for support.
-For the most up to date list of departments that offer academic credit, please check out the Academic Credit list.
 While all students may not have the option to take academic credit, all students can enroll in the Career Center’s Intern/Research/Co-op PRAC course.

 What is my role in the process if I am supporting a student in PRAC or academic credit?